samier-fabien/docker-lamp/README.md

 - **docker_phpmyadmin** container: phpmyadmin for managing your database
 - **docker_maildev** container: maildev as a smtp webmail development service

-Thanks to Yoan Bernabeu who initially authored the project at [gitlab project](https://gitlab.com/yoandev.co/environnement-de-developpement-symfony-5-avec-docker-et-docker-compose.
-Docker-lamp-symfony5 is just a 'repacked' github repository of what he did).
+Thanks to Yoan Bernabeu who initially authored the project at [Initial Project](https://gitlab.com/yoandev.co/environnement-de-developpement-symfony-5-avec-docker-et-docker-compose/).
+Docker-lamp-symfony5 is just a 'repacked' github repository of what he did.